Marist University: Academics

-Marist College offers 47 Bachelor of Arts and Bachelor of Science degrees, 11 master's degrees, and 2 certificate programs.
+Marist University offers 47 Bachelor of Arts and Bachelor of Science degrees, 11 master's degrees, and 2 certificate programs.
 These programs are divided between the six undergraduate schools and the School of Global and Professional Programs.
 The undergraduate schools are The School of Communication and the Arts, The School of Computer Science and Mathematics, The School of Liberal Arts, The School of Management, The School of Science and The School of Social and Behavioral Sciences.

 All undergraduate Marist students must take what is known as "core" classes during their four years in order to graduate.
 There are a number of different 3-credit core classes students can take, usually consisting of writing, history, cultural diversity, and a philosophy class.
 The requirements are the same for all majors and emphasize Marist's tradition of a liberal arts education while ensuring that students are introduced to a broad range of disciplines.
 The student-faculty ratio at Marist is 16:1, and the school has over 50 percent of its classes with fewer than 20 students.
 The average freshman retention rate is 88.8 percent.

-Undergraduate admission to Marist is very selective.
+Undergraduate admission to Marist is selective.
 The incoming 2026 freshman class had 49% of the 11,260 applicants accepted.
 The middle 50% of admitted students scored between 1220 and 1350 on the Math and Evidence-Based Reading and Writing sections of the SAT.
 The middle 50% of accepted students scored between 26 and 30 on the ACT.
 The middle 50% of accepted students took between 2 and 6 AP Courses.

 Accreditations

-Marist College is accredited by the Middle States Commission on Higher Education.
+Marist University is accredited by the Middle States Commission on Higher Education.
 Specifically accredited programs include: